-If you want to Refer to Understand the problems that BTS is designed to solve Chapter 1, "Why do I need CICS business transaction services?," on page 3 Get a high-level view of BTS Chapter 2, "What are CICS business transaction services?," on page 7
+If you want to Refer to Chapter 1, "Why do I need CICS business transaction services?," on page 3 Chapter 2, "What are CICS business transaction services?," on page 7

 Chapter 1.
 Why do I need CICS business transaction services?